rdg/map-and-territory/guidance/adrs/0012-id-strategy-uuidv7.md

 - Snowflake/KSUID: good properties but introduce additional complexity and assumptions.

 ## Migration
-- No mass migration.
-New objects use v7; existing v4 remain intact.
+- None required (greenfield).
+All new data must use UUIDv7.
-- Update documentation and domain model to reference UUIDv7 as the preferred format.
+- Update documentation and domain model to reference UUIDv7 as the required format.
-- Add a runtime helper `newId()` that prefers v7 and falls back to v4.
+- Add a runtime helper `newId()` that emits v7.

 ## Validation
 - Ensure IDs are unique across rapid creations (burst testing).